moderntribe/bigcommerce-api-csharp-dotnet/README.md

 ## Adding a new API

 Make sure it is in the gulpfile.esm.js.
-Update as above.
+Build the client library as described above for updating.
+In VS2019, add a new existing project to the solution.
+Then in your project, add a reference to the new project.

 ## Creating a new project in VS2019